katyo/marklit/README.md

 The __marked__ iterates over matching regexps for each rules until first match occured.
 It's not so fast as it can be because JS engine does multiple matching for multiple regexps.

 The __marklit__ constructs single regexp using all rules to do matching for all rules at once.
 This technique moves workload from JS side to embedded RegExp engine.

+#### Benchmarking

+Because the operation flow of marklit includes ADT stage it is too differs from other md-to-html parsers so the benchmarking won't give comparable results.

 [markdown]: https://www.markdownguide.org/
 [marked]: https://marked.js.org/